IVLIVS-III/dart_python_ffi/README.md

 You can use `dartpip` to add any pure Python module to your Dart or Flutter project.
 It is like pip for Python projects or like pub for Dart / Flutter packages.

-See [`dartpip`/Readme.md](./packages/dartpip/README.md) for detailed instructions on how to install and use this package.
-Basic usage is as follows:
+See [`dartpip`/Readme.md](./packages/dartpip/README.md#usage) for detailed instructions on how to install and use this package.
+Basic usage will be as follows:

 ```shell
 $ dart pub global activate dartpip